 Find ways to incorporate past traditions

 A newly formed family doesn’t mean that couples need to start from scratch entirely when planning ways to celebrate the holidays, especially if there are ways of celebrating from the past that still bring joy and meaning to all involved.
 Jaqlynn, a mom of two, recalls the early days of celebrating the holidays with her then-six-year-old daughter and new husband: “We didn’t have the issue of splitting time during the holidays as some blended families do, as I have sole custody of my daughter.
 Still, it was important to me that as we began to celebrate the holidays as a new family of three, we kept our holiday traditions the same as they had been since my daughter was born.
 These were the things that were important to me that we kept the same.”
 Keeping traditions of the past can provide a sense of stability and familiarity for children in blended families, and as long as everyone is on board with them, they can bring just as much joy as they did before.
-These are 15 old-fashioned Christmas traditions that should make a comeback.

 Create new traditions together

 Along with celebrating in some ways you used to, adding in some new traditions is a good way to step into this new chapter of family life together.
 Having a discussion ahead of time about what might be enjoyable for each family member is a great way to ensure buy-in and participation from everyone.
 Whether it’s cutting down a fresh Christmas tree or a white elephant gift exchange, beginning something new can truly be the start of enjoyable holidays for years to come.
 New traditions need not be fancy or expensive.
 Sometimes the simplest activities can be the most memorable.
 Find something that works for your own unique family.
 Who says playing mini golf and eating pizza isn’t the best way to spend Thanksgiving?
 Or Christmas Eve can’t be spent binge watching classic holiday family movies?
 Start with the 20 best Hallmark Christmas movies.